kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🏆 <b>3 Wins and/or Achievements</b>
 1. I embodied Solution Guy nicely, an instance of DLHI.
-2. I was consistent going to ned at midnight.
+2. I was consistent going to bed at midnight.
 3. I had 4 sessions contributing to my growth as a footballer and liked the person I was when going through each.

 ### 🔭 <b>3 Fails & Lessons Learned</b>